XRPLF/xrpl-dev-portal/content/concept-transaction-cost.md

 When the [FeeEscalation amendment](concept-amendments.html#feeescalation) is enabled, there are two thresholds for the transaction cost:

-* If the transaction cost does not meet a `rippled` server's load-based transaction cost threshold, the server ignores the transaction completely.
+* If the transaction cost does not meet a `rippled` server's [load-based transaction cost threshold](#local-load-cost), the server ignores the transaction completely.
 (This logic is essentially unchanged with or without the amendment.)
-* If the transaction cost does not meet a `rippled` server's Open Ledger cost threshold, the queues the transaction for the next ledger.
+* If the transaction cost does not meet a `rippled` server's [open ledger cost threshold](#open-ledger-cost), the queues the transaction for the next ledger.

 This divides transactions into roughly three categories:

 * Transactions that specify a transaction cost so low that they get rejected by the load-based transaction cost.
 * Transactions that specify a transaction cost high enough to be included in the current open ledger.
-* Transactions in between, which get queued for the next open ledger.
+* Transactions in between, which get [queued for the next open ledger](#queued-transactions).

 ## Local Load Cost ##